charmed-kubernetes/kubernetes-docs/pages/k8s/kata.md

 handler: kata
 ```

-After this `RuntimeClass` is created, we can run workloads that are pinned to
+After this `RuntimeClass` is created, workloads can be run which are pinned to
 the class.

 ```yaml